 You can decide where to walk your pets.
 Dog parks seem to be a great place too.
 It will help your little furry friend make some other friends while you too can make friends with other pet parents.
 So go on make some friends at the park and have a happy little dog party!

-This World Health Day ’21 let’s keep in mind the theme “Building a fairer, healthier world” by focusing on the health of our pets along with us humans!
-Let’s start this trend to prioritize our well-being along with the well-being of all of them living amongst us which includes our pets, our community stray animals, our wild animals, our birds, our trees!
+This World Health Day ’21, let’s keep in mind the theme “Building a fairer, healthier world” by focusing on the health of our pets along with us humans!
+Let’s start this trend to prioritize our well-being along with the well-being of all of them living amongst us, which includes our pets, our stray community animals, our wild animals, our birds, our trees!
 Only when we respect nature and its beings can we thrive physically and mentally.
-Only when we believe and vouch to work for building a fairer healthier world for all, can we actually stay connected, grounded, and healthy in the true sense.
+Only when we believe and vouch for working for building a fairer, healthier world for all can we actually stay connected, grounded, and healthy in the true sense.